scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 }
 ~~~~~

-A `ChainsRequest` message includes following fields:

-- `isd_as`: Returns ISD-AS of Subject in the AS certificate.
-- `subject_key_id`: Returns SubjectKeyID in the AS certificate.
-- `at_least_valid_until`: Point in time at which the AS certificate must still be valid - in seconds since UNIX epoch.
-- `at_least_valid_since`: Point in time at which the AS certificate must be or must have been valid - in seconds since UNIX epoch.

-A `ChainsResponse` includes following fields:

-- `chains`: Lists the certificate chains that match the request.
-A `Chain` contains:
+- `Chains(ChainsRequest)`: Returns the certificate chains that match the request.
-  - `as_cert`: Returns the AS certificate in the chain.
-  - `ca_cert`: Returns the CA certificate in the chain.
+- `TRC(TRCRequest)`: Returns a specific TRC that matches the request.

+The corresponding protobuf message formats are:

 ~~~~~
 message ChainsRequest {